 Health Insurance Portability and Accountability Act (HIPAA) compliance is a continual challenge for healthcare organizations.
 Faced with a tangle of nuanced regulatory standards and requirements, a staggering 69 percent are non-compliant and subject to costly penalties.

-The HITRUST CSF certification helps organizations achieve HIPAA compliance, among many others.
-As healthcare organizations are increasingly recognizing the importance of necessity HIPAA compliance, more and more are seeking to become HITRUST certified.
+HITRUST CSF certification helps organizations achieve HIPAA compliance, among many others.
+As healthcare organizations increasingly recognize the importance of HIPAA compliance, more are seeking to become HITRUST certified.

-However, the certification process offers its own set of challenges, and completing the process can be a difficult and protracted journey.
+However, the HITRUST CSF process offers its own set of challenges, and completing it can be a difficult and protracted journey.
 AWS makes it considerably easier with a secure, agile infrastructure and a slate of tools and services customers can use to ensure their workloads are compliant that can help accelerate the HITRUST certification process.